 How much does it cost?

-Initial consultation and treatment last 1.5- 2 hours and costs $195.
-Return visits last 1 hour and cost $100 per visit.
-If you are billing insurance for your visits, the cost will be dependent upon your individual plan.
+Initial consultation and treatment last 1.5- 2 hours and costs $250.
+Return visits last 1 hour and cost $125 per visit.
+The treatment modalities used during sessions will be customized for your individual needs.

 Do you accept insurance?

 Unfortunately we no longer bill insurance for patient visits.
 We are happy to provide superbills that you can submit to your PPO insurance for direct reimbursement.
 Please note that your insurance company will only reimburse for your visits if you have out of network acupuncture benefits.
 We do apologize that we are unable to confirm your benefits for you.

 Although most people experience sensation during an acupuncture treatment, this sensation is very rarely painful.
 Sometime you may feel pressure, tingling, or a dull ache near the acupoint, but these sensations are usually mild and quite comfortable.
 Most people report a greater sense of relaxation and rejuvenation during and after an acupuncture session.

 Acupuncture is extremely safe.
 It is an all-natural, drug-free therapy, that yields no side effects except feelings of relaxation.
 Because only sterile and disposable needles are used, there is very little risk of infection.

 What should I expect during my first session?

 You should expect to spend 1.5 to 2 hours at the office during your first session.
 You will need to fill out paperwork regarding your present medical condition as well as past medical history.
 Megan Joyce will discuss different aspects of physical and emotional health, will do diet and lifestyle consulting, as well as perform any necessary physical exams.
 After a thorough health evaluation is completed, you will receive an acupuncture session that lasts about 25- 30 minutes.